shinyquagsire23/monado/README.md

 See `CONTRIBUTING.md` for details of contribution guidelines.
-GitLab Issues and Merge Requests are the preferred wait to discuss problems, suggest enhancements, or submit changes for review.
+GitLab Issues and Merge Requests are the preferred wait to discuss problems, suggest enhancements, or submit changes for review. **In case of a security issue**, you should choose the "confidential" option when using the GitLab issues page.
+For highest security, you can send encrypted email (using GPG/OpenPGP) to Ryan Pavlik, with the address below and the associated key on <https://keys.openpgp.org>.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.